claresloggett/bgl_micropython/README.md

 To use this code, you'll need to set the `ssid` and `passwd` for a wifi network in `boot.py`, and replace `MY-NIGHTSCOUT-URL` in `main.py`.

+This is a little first demo project - you should not use it to monitor your blood sugar!
+It contains no error checking and there are several conditions that can cause it to give a false result.